albertito/kxd/doc/quick_start.rst

 packages, or directly from source.

-Then, run ``create-kxd-config``, which will create the configuration directories, and generate a self-signed_ key/cert pair for the server.
+Then, run ``create-kxd-config``, which will create the configuration directories, and generate a self-signed_ key/cert pair for the server (valid for 10 years).
 Everything is in ``/etc/kxd/``.